Stage 3: Vision & Direction | Life Vision

 Personal strivings and well-being

 Robert Emmons (1986, 1999) studied what he called "personal strivings," the ongoing goals that characterise what a person is typically trying to do.
-His research found that people whose strivings were coherent with each other (pointing in the same general direction) reported higher wellbeing than those whose strivings conflicted.
+His research found that people whose strivings were coherent with each other (pointing in the same general direction) reported higher well-being than those whose strivings conflicted.
 A life vision is an exercise in making your strivings coherent.
 When your work goals, relationship goals, health goals, and growth goals all pull in a compatible direction, you stop fighting yourself.

 Self-concordance